nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         kube-system                   Active   30d

-- Step 4: Look at the pods in each NameSpaces with the command ``kubectl get pods``:
+- Step 4: Look at the pods in some NameSpaces with the command ``kubectl get pods``:

+Namespace Default:

 .. code-block:: bash